realm/realm-SharedTasks/README.md

 Your app should still build and run.

-## 7. Fleshing out the Application - Permissions, Users and realms
+## 7. Fleshing Out the Application - Permissions, Users and realms

-The remainder of this tutorial will cover some of the salient points surrounding managing Realms, and checking of and application of permissions to Realms to alow the sarting of tasks between users.
-The fully implemented version is to long to capture here in a tutorial (and would be v ery tgediuous and error prone to type in); a completed verson of the Realm SharedTasks application can be downloaded from the the following URL:  [https://github.com/realm-demos/realm-SharedTasks](https://github.com/realm-demos/realm-SharedTasks)
+The remainder of this tutorial will cover some of the salient points surrounding managing Realms, and retreival of and application of permissions to Realms to alow the sharing of tasks between users.
+The fully implemented version of the application source code is too long to capture here in a tutorial (and would be very tedious and error prone to type in); a completed verson of the Realm SharedTasks application can be downloaded from the the following URL:  [https://github.com/realm-demos/realm-SharedTasks](https://github.com/realm-demos/realm-SharedTasks)

 ### Checking a User's Permissions

 Realm supports 3 basic permissions: read-only, write (which includes 'read') and manage (which includes both read and write permissions).
 In addition wildcard permissions can be applied to a Realm to allow "all users" any of the above permissions.

-The Realm permssions API (as of Realm Cocoa version 2.8.3) suport the introspection of permissions for the current usder only -- this means that when logged in you can, in effect, ask the Realm Object Server  "_tell me what Realms I have been granted explicit access to, and what those access levels are_."
+The Realm permssions API (as of Realm Cocoa version 2.8.3) suport the introspection of permissions for the current user -- this means that when logged in you can, in effect, ask the Realm Object Server  "_tell me what Realms I have been granted explicit access to, and what those access levels are_."

-What is returned is an array of Permission `SyncAccessLevel` objets that describe zero or or more Realms that some other user has granted the requesting user.
+What is returned is an array of Permission `SyncAccessLevel` objects that describe zero or or more Realms that some other user has granted the currnet, requesting user.

+In order to get the permssions for the current user, a user must be logged in (which means the `SyncUser.current` property isn't nil).